Legal Research in Costa Rica

 Unidad Social Cristiana (PUSC) 9

-The primary source for electoral information in Costa Rica is the Supreme Elections Tribunal (Tribunal Supremo de Elecciones) which is in charge of registering political parties and administering elections.
+The primary source for electoral information in Costa Rica is the Supreme Elections Tribunal (Tribunal Supremo de Elecciones) which oversees registering political parties and administering elections.

 5. Costa Rica Primary Legal Resources